CS341W-Admin/drive-thru/README.md

     git branch
     git checkout dev-drivethru
     ```
-2. Make sure any new files have been added to the local repo.
+2. Make sure that any new files have been added to the local repo.
 Use `git add`... to add files/folders selectively, or use the global command (trailing dot):
    ```
    git add .
    ```